2026-27 Course Catalog

 Spanish I

-The objectives of this year-long course are to introduce students to the Spanish language, literature, and culture, and to acquaint them with extensive, practical vocabulary and the present, simple past, and near future verb tenses.
+The objectives of this yearlong course are to introduce students to the Spanish language, literature, and culture, and to acquaint them with extensive, practical vocabulary and the present and near future verb tenses.
 Students learn to carry on simple conversations, to answer questions, to read short poems and stories, and to write and understand basic conversational Spanish.
 Students watch short videos related to class themes.
-The students are given several opportunities to demonstrate both their oral and written proficiency with activities that encourage completely free communication, enabling the students to recall and reincorporate all the Spanish they have learned over the course of the year.
+The students are given several opportunities to demonstrate their oral and written proficiency with activities that encourage free communication, enabling the students to recall and reincorporate all the Spanish they have learned during the course of the year.

 Grade Level: 9-12